RiemuRiku/ACE2/README.md

 # ACE2
 Password Manager with aavielon.
 Made for "Programming 2" - course @JYU.
-Aavielon was the project leader Encrypts and decrypts passwords with AES SHA-256 -bit encryption.
+Aavielon was the project leader.

+Encrypts and decrypts passwords with AES SHA-256 -bit encryption.
 Saves passwords to an SQLite database.